upidapi/NixOs/README.md

 ## description
 Welcome to my overengineerd configuration for my computer systems.
-A concoction of my better hallucinations, not very carefully orchestrated to (hopefully) do something that is at least partially useful.
-I've made this public for it to be used as a reference (and so that i can install it faster on random systems)
+A concoction of my better hallucinations, very carefully bashed together
+to (hopefully) do something that is partially useful.
+I've made this public for it to be used as a reference (and so that i can install it faster on my friends computers when they aren't looking)

-This config is not a finished product, and will change as a continue to learn about nix.
-Things will be modified, updated, added, removed and restructured without warning.
-I commit each time I (successfully) rebuild so a large amount of commits are incomplete and or broken.
-So if you take someting make sure that you understand what it does.
-It is also made specifically for my machine with their own quirks.
-Dont expect it to work on yours.
-If you decide to (against my advice) try to boot this.
-Please make sure you have backups of your data.
-And a good backup plan in the case that you can't boot.
+If there's anything you take from this.
+Id recommend you to take a look at the quick-switch script (in /parts/pkgs/qs).
+Its a rebuild helper that forces you to commit for each change, while adding some metadata to each commit, along with other things you probably want to do when rebuilding and working on your config.
+It's really nice to have when you eventually really mess something up.

+> [!CAUTION]
+> This config is not a finished product, and will change as a continue
+> to learn about nix.
+Things will be modified, updated, added, removed
+> and restructured without warning.
+>
+> I commit each time I (successfully) rebuild.
+So a large amount of commits
+> are incomplete and or broken.
+And as in any other code, there is
+> definetly a ton of mistakes sprinkled throughout the code :(.
+>
+> I'm not gonna tell you not to try to boot it, but I'll warn you that
+> there's a good chance that it will break.
+This config is made for my
+> machines, that have their own quirks.
+So make sure you backup your
+> data before trying.

 ![my desktop](https://github.com/upidapi/NixOs/blob/main/misc/images/desktop.png?raw=true)